doomed51/doomed51.github.io/_posts/2024-10-16-quick-personal-site.md

 > The market can stay irrational longer than you can remain solvent.

-This means we must test things in the cheapest way possible.
+This means **we must test things in the cheapest way possible**.
 Deploying quickly makes things even cheaper.

 ---